ltphong112/dotfile/README.md

 # Dotfiles for macOS

 Welcome to my dotfiles repository!
 This collection of configuration files is tailored for macOS, enhancing your terminal experience with a set of powerful tools and a beautiful theme.
+These dotfiles are primarily configured to work with the **TokyoNight** theme, providing a consistent and visually appealing setup.

 ## Requirements